verazb/verazb.github.io/index.md

 Current topics include
 - The strategic timing of healthcare consumption
 - The design of unemployment insurance with heterogeneous responses to coverage generosity
-- The heterogeneity in labour supply responses of low-income workers.
+- The labour supply responses of low-income workers to income tax incentives.

-In my research, I develop new causal identification designs derived from theoretical models, and implement them using large administrative datasets.
+In my research, I develop new causal identification designs derived from theoretical models, and implement them using large administrative or survey data.